seanchai96/data_mining/Readme.md

-## G2T3 Spotify Sequential Skip Prediction using Supervised Learning Techniques
+## Spotify Sequential Skip Prediction using Supervised Learning Techniques through Data Mining
 ***
 You can find a report about our solution in the same folder named "DM_G2T3_Final Report".
 We have included our final presentation slides named "DM_G2T3_Presentation".